 Fire safety in high-rise flats

-We are advising residents to continue to follow our safety advice, which includes keeping to the clear landings policy, not using naked flames on balconies (for example, barbecues) and keeping fire doors closed.
+We work closely with the Fire and Rescue Service to confirm safety advice and pass this on to residents.
+As always, we ask residents to continue to follow our safety advice, which includes keeping to the clear landings policy, not using naked flames on balconies (for example, barbecues) and keeping fire doors closed.

 Further details can be found in our frequently asked questions: